 - a) Students should carry an honors designation to qualify for enrollment in the embedded honors option, but non-honors students have the option of obtaining special permission to enroll. - b) Honors embedded courses will have a separate call number from the regular course.
-A code to designate "Enrollment by permission only" will be listed for these sections as well so that students cannot add the course without instructor approval. - c) Once approval for the E course is obtained, E will be listed as an option for the course in the online University Course Bulletin and eventually the printed Course Bulletin (deadline for revisions typically in February). - d) Students will register for the honors embedded course at the time of registration.
+A code to designate "Enrollment by permission only" will be listed for these sections as well so that students cannot add the course without instructor approval. - c) Once approval for the E course is obtained, E will be listed as an option for the course in the University Course Catalog. - d) Students will register for the honors embedded course at the time of registration.
 If they wish to drop the honors embedded part of the course (and transfer to the regular course), they will need to do so by the fourth Friday of a full semester.

-Once approved by the department, a proposal for a new honors embedded course or an honors embedded version of an existing course may first need to go to the appropriate ASCC Panel for their approval (depending on what is involved in the request).
+Once approved by the department, a proposal for a new honors embedded course or an honors embedded version of an existing course may first need to go to the appropriate ASCC Subcommittee for their approval (depending on what is involved in the request).
 It will then go to the ASC Honors Committee for their approval.
 The proposal will also need to be reviewed by the University Honors & Scholars Center.
 Copies of any proposal involving the honors embedded designation (E suffix for course number) should be submitted through curriculum.osu.edu.